 What Is LOOKFANTASTIC UK?

-LOOKFANTASTIC is part of The Hut Group (THG), a Manchester-based e-commerce company that also owns Cult Beauty, Mankind and several other beauty properties.
-The UK site is its flagship store — English-language, GBP pricing, UK-based customer service, and free standard delivery thresholds that actually apply (£25 at the time of writing).
+LOOKFANTASTIC sits inside The Hut Group (THG), a Manchester-based e-commerce company that also owns Cult Beauty, Mankind and a few other beauty properties.
+The flagship UK site boasts English-language options, GBP pricing, customer support, and free standard delivery thresholds that are effective as per £25.

 The catalogue covers roughly 800+ brands across skincare, haircare, makeup, fragrance, men’s grooming and wellness.
-You’ll find mainstream names like The Ordinary, CeraVe, La Roche-Posay and Olaplex sitting next to premium brands like ESPA, Elemis, Sunday Riley, Aveda and Dermalogica.
+You will find mainstream names like The Ordinary, CeraVe, La Roche-Posay and Olaplex sitting alongside premium labels such as ESPA, Elemis, Sunday Riley, Aveda and Dermalogica.

 First Impressions: Site, Search and Checkout